Elizabeth Becker (journalist): 1978 visit to Cambodia

 In December 1978, Becker was a member, with Malcolm Caldwell and Richard Dudman, of the only group of Western journalists and writers to visit Cambodia since the Khmer Rouge had taken power in April 1975.
 On December 22, their last day in the country, the three interviewed Pol Pot, the communist leader of Cambodia.
 Pol Pot told Becker and Dudman he expected NATO to help him fight against communist Vietnam.
 He spoke to Caldwell about economics.
 They returned to their guest house in Phnom Penh when, at about 11:00 p.m. that night Becker was awakened by the sound of gunfire.
-She stepped out of her bedroom and saw a heavily armed Cambodian man who pointed a pistol at her.
+She stepped out of her bedroom and saw a heavily armed man, in a baseball cap, who pointed a pistol at her.
 She ran back into her room and heard people moving and more gunshots.
-Several hours later a Cambodian came to her bedroom door and told her that Caldwell was dead.
+Several hours later a Khmer Rouge diplomat came to her bedroom door and told her that Caldwell was dead.
 She and Dudman went to his room.
-He had been shot in the chest and the body of a Cambodian man was also in the room, possibly the same man who had pointed the pistol at Becker.
+He had been shot in the chest and the body of a unidentified man was also in the room, possibly the same man who had pointed the pistol at Becker.